 Many buyers are concerned about the cost and hassle of replacing existing systems, so much so that many forego the prospect of something that could offer a better experience or fit.
 Boost your prospect’s confidence by discussing how you will facilitate a smooth installation.
 Not only is this a chance to assuage their fears, but it is also a great time to engage the prospect by asking them directly how they expect the process to unfold.

-Feature Integration With Other Tools
+Feature Integrations With Other Tools

 7. Discuss the Customer Experience

-Mention ways in which you further support a superior customer experience such as:
+Mention ways in which you further support a superior customer experience, such as:

 Provide Technical Assistance & Support Information